platsajacki/simple_trade_info_bot/README.md

 Author: Menyukhov Vyacheslav | email: menyukhov@bk.ru

-STIB (Simple Trade Info Bot) is a simple trading information bot designed to work with the cryptocurrency exchange ByBit.
-It has two main functions: sending information about spot market trades and querying wallet balance.
+STIB (Simple Trade Info Bot) is a simple trading information bot designed to work with the cryptocurrency exchanges ByBit and KuCoin.
+It has two main functions: sending information about spot market trades and querying wallet balance (while only ByBit).

 ## Project Setup and Configuration